TravelSizedLions/kleptool-package-manager/README.md

 Well, what if you're writing a tool in multiple languages?
 What if one or more of those languages have a small following and don't have a dedicated package manager or a community big enough or experienced enough to build one?

-An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle and Maven make it possible to manage dependencies and run scripts for language contexts other than the Java landscape they were born in.
+An experienced developer might retort, mentioning that language agnostic dependency management tools like Gradle, Maven make it possible to manage dependencies and run builds for language contexts other than the Java landscape they were born in.
 In their minds such tools already exist.

 Well, what if one's dependencies include build tools and design tools with release versions numbered by year, or that have a GUI component?
 Or what if they're just some github repo a community member dumped on Reddit at some point with no official release version?
 What if you don't really have much choice if you want or need to write your software in that limited environment?
 And what if the target versions you have to work with are such comforting values as `v0.0.1-alpha`, `>= sufjw0n9273lklksjf72kdfjsy8`, `feature-x-branch-do-not-merge`, or my personal favorite, `latest`.

 If you've run into this, then you've probably done hobby development at some point in your life.
 You use languages and tools with small, scrappy, dedicated communities that may not have the time or the energy to build proper CI/CD for their projects, and certainly don't have the capacity to write their own packaging toolset.